Bar SardineAddress and Info

 Joe Jr.Address and Info

 Truly the ultimate New York diner burger, Joe Jr.’s bacon cheeseburger is arguably one of the most comforting and reliable meals in the city.
 Whether you're going at lunchtime or 10:30pm, you can always count on Joe Jr.’s griddled patty with melted American and crispy bacon to be exactly what it’s supposed to be -- nothing more, nothing less.
 In a time of $30 burgers that demand hour-long waits, it’s nice to know you can always grab a a seat in a ratty old booth and order a $6.40 bacon cheeseburger ($9.10 if you’re living large and going deluxe).

 The Long Island BarAddress and Info

-Toby Cecchini's still best known for having created Carrie Bradshaw’s favorite drink at the Odeon in the '80s, but his Cosmopolitan days are (mostly) behind him at his own bar in Cobble Hill, where the drinks are just as worthy of TV fame, and the fast food-inspired burger is simply perfect.
+Toby Cecchini's still best known for having created Carrie Bradshaw’s favorite drink at the Odeon in the '80s, but his Cosmopolitan days are mostly behind him at his own bar in Cobble Hill, where the drinks are just as worthy of TV fame, and the fast food-inspired burger is arguably the best bar burger in the city.
 Chef Gabriel Martinez’s L.I.
 Burger comes with two dry-aged Fleishers patties, pickles, house-made American cheese, and “Fancy Sauce” (not to be confused with special sauce, which is obviously for peasants) on a soft bun.
 The clincher is the super-sour pickles, better than those you'll find on most burgers.